 The division employs sanitarians registered under the Ohio Revised Codes 4736 and educated water quality technicians who perform operation permit inspections of existing STS, mapping/sampling of streams/storm sewers/collector lines and community education.

-Registered Sanitarians within the Division of Water Quality review proposed new parcels of land and existing lots of record to determine the feasibility of installing an STS in compliance with the Ohio Revised Code 3718, Ohio Administrate Code 3701-29 and Hamilton County STS Regulation 529.
+Registered Sanitarians within the Division of Water Quality review proposed new parcels of land and existing lots of record to determine the feasibility of installing an STS in compliance with the Ohio Revised Code 3718, Ohio Administrate Code 3701-29, and Hamilton County Policies and Standards about OAC 3701-29.
 The same sanitarians review and approve the installation, alteration and repair of new or replacement STS following the same set of rules.
 Similarly, private water system installations, alterations or abandonments are inspected by division sanitarians to verify compliance with the Ohio Administrative Code 3701-28.